-- Road Network assets road pavement and traffic facility conditions are being collected this year. - Stormwater drainage network (being pit, pipe and channel information) including size, capacity, dimensions, condition, update is approximately 70% complete and will continue for the next 2 years.
-This includes CCTV analysis for all City owned Gross Pollutant Traps (GPTs) pipes, pits and raingardens.
-A Model for Urban Stormwater Improvement Conceptualisation (MUSIC) is currently underway that will assist in planning and scheduling maintenance work in the short term and the siting and installation of future GPTs in the long-term.
-A review of water quality and marine ecology data in the City's waterways is also planned to assist in prioritising both the maintenance work and new GPT installations.
-This is an ongoing project with a high labour component and was been impacted by COVID 19. - Ongoing and cyclic parks inventory collection that include details of park and park elements, condition and valuation.
+- Stormwater drainage network (being pit, pipe and channel information) including size, capacity, dimensions, condition, update and will continue for the next 2 years.
+This includes CCTV analysis for all City pipes and pits.
+A Model for Urban Stormwater Improvement Conceptualisation (MUSIC) is currently underway that will assist in the siting and installation of future GPTs in the long-term.. - Ongoing and cyclic parks inventory collection that include details of park and park elements, condition and valuation.
 Condition assessments of whole park assets have been completed.
 The validation of footway verges in conjunction with the roads footway and kerb audit continues.
-We are continuing to develop improved methods for condition data for parks including utilising weighted averages and relative useful lives of components. - Collection of detailed building data is ongoing.
-The collection of condition data for property structures and fabric is continuing.
-An independent review of the 60 high value or high use buildings or primarily relating to risk and priority works is complete.
-This is the basis for the renewal component of the capital works program for properties. - Comprehensive non-destructive testing and condition assessment of all council's smart poles is underway.
-It will take approximately three years to complete.
+We are continuing to develop improved methods for condition data for parks including utilising weighted averages and relative useful lives of components. - We are continually in the process of gathering comprehensive data about our buildings.
+This includes collecting information about the condition of the property's structure and fabric.
+As buildings approach the end of their useful life or fail to meet operational requirements, we are conducting detailed assessments of their condition.
+Buildings may undergo partial renewal, and in these situations thorough preproject assessments are conducted to identify the specific areas that need to be renewed. - Comprehensive non-destructive testing and condition assessment of all council's Smartpoles, other lightpoles and banner poles is underway.
+It will take approximately two years to complete